 - If the behavior escalates (depending on the situation ... use your best judgment), tell the student to leave.
 If the student refuses, use the room phone and dial 5777 for a campus safety officer to escort the student from the classroom.
 Follow up with the student about what happened and the next steps.

-- After an incident - file a BERT alert for serious concerns or reach out to the student's Success Adviser for minor concerns.
+- After an incident - file a BERT alert for serious concerns or reach out to the student's Success Advisor (SSA) for minor concerns.
 If a student is causing an unsafe learning environment or exhibiting disturbing behavior, you need to get outside help.
 The Behavioral Evaluation Response Team will review BERT alerts at its regularly scheduled Thursday afternoon meetings.
-Student Success Advisers will reach out to the student, repeatedly if necessary, for a holistic discussion on factors affecting their goals.
+Student Success Advisors will reach out to the student, repeatedly if necessary, for a holistic discussion on factors affecting their goals.

 Thankfully, hostile students are not the norm in higher education classrooms.
 However, every instructor will face the challenge of disengaged learners.
 The ones who perpetually arrive late, don't participate in discussions, and don't come to class prepared.
 Their behavior not only affects their likelihood to succeed, but can also sour the atmosphere which can affect everyone's experience.
 So what can be done?